Electron runaway in ASDEX Upgrade experiments of varying core temperature: Electron runaway in ASDEX Upgrade 33108

 The importance of the avalanche mechanism for electron runaway in AUG \#33108 has also been observed by \citet{Insulander20} in simulations with the full-$f$ solver \texttt{CODE}.
 In their work, however, the small seed population was determined to consist almost entirely of hot-tail generated runaways with virtually no contribution from the Dreicer mechanism.
 Thus, to assess the impact of the individual source mechanisms on runaway multiplication in this framework, simulations of AUG \#33108 are repeated with only one of the primary generation mechanisms enabled.

-In simulations considering either only the hot-tail or the Dreicer mechanism as a source for primary runaways, the seed population is reduced to 1.7~kA (-37\%) and 1.1~kA (-59\%), respectively, compared to a seed population of 2.7~kA obtained in the case of employing both mechanisms (see figure~\ref{fig_4:comparison_RE_seed_impact}).
+In simulations considering either only the hot-tail or the Dreicer mechanism as a source for primary runaways, the seed population is reduced to 1.7~kA (-37\%) and 1.1~kA (-59\%), respectively, compared to a seed population of 2.7~kA obtained in the case of employing both mechanisms (see figure~\ref{fig_4}).
 Yet, the post-disruption runaway current obtained in both cases is not reduced proportionally, being 258~kA (-23\%) and 296~kA (-11\%), respectively.
 As the residual Ohmic current decays at similar time scales independent of the seed mechanisms employed, the post-disruption runaway current is thus determined by the avalanche multiplication time and seed population.
 Given the more favourable conditions for avalanche multiplication in the vicinity of the $q=2$ surface as discussed above, the smaller Dreicer generated runaway seed produces a larger secondary population than in the case utilizing only a hot-tail seed.
 Importantly, a comparable post-disruption runaway current is obtained in all three cases.
-Therefore, the exact strength of the primary runaway generation mechanisms in AUG \#33108 is of secondary importance, given the dominating impact of avalanche multiplication on the post-disruption runaway current.
+Therefore, based on the simulations presented, the exact composition of the primary runaway seed seems to be of secondary importance in the case of AUG \#33108, as avalanche generation during the current quench dominates the dynamics.